edgeza/resources/[olrp]/stormchaser/README.md

 - Verify `storm_data` drives pay out when sold at the news station (`qb-target` interaction or `/stormtablet` menu if target is missing).
 - Test reconnecting mid-storm to ensure the tablet resyncs storm and probe states.
 - Force weather changes in Renewed-Weathersync (or via admin menu) to confirm storms spawn immediately when the configured types begin and respect `despawnOnMismatch` if enabled.
+- Watch a full storm lifecycle: confirm the tornado particle appears at spawn, scales up over time, pushes nearby peds/vehicles, and that siren/wind audio triggers per your config.
+Toggle `Tornado.audio.useInteractSound` if you want to drive sounds through InteractSound.

 ## Notes